• Skip to main content

 Jump to Recipe

-These turkey stuffed peppers are made with rice and fresh herbs for a delicious, satisfying and healthy meal idea.
-Perfect to prepare ahead and bake later!
+These turkey stuffed peppers contain ground turkey, rice and fresh herbs for an easy, delicious, satisfying and healthy meal.
+Simple to put together and perfect to prepare ahead and bake later!

 Top down view of turkey stuffed peppers on parchment.

-These easy Stuffed Peppers with Turkey require very little effort but produce really great results!
-The recipe involves stuffing bell peppers with a deliciously rich and moist filling of meat, rice, a few simple vegetables and fresh herbs.
+These turkey stuffed peppers require very little effort but produce really great results!
+The peppers are filled with a deliciously rich and moist filling of ground turkey, rice, a few simple vegetables and fresh herbs.
 Each pepper is then topped with cheese, which melts as the peppers bake for a delicious finish!

 Turkey stuffed peppers ingredients and substitutions